IamManchanda/api-task-management-app/README.md

 1. Create a new PostgreSQL database `db_task_management_app` in your local machine.
 1. Change any configuration from `config/development.yml` based on your environment setup.
 Example, changing `db.password` to the password you have or adding a custom `db.port` in your local PostgreSQL database.
+1. Run one of the below commands, preferably `start:dev`
+1. Visit the URL https://documenter.getpostman.com/view/10442564/Szme3d6X?version=latest for the documentation on running the API.

 ```bash
 # development